John Danner (entrepreneur): Education and career

+Starting in 2024, Danner began teaching Lean Launchpad for Education at Stanford University with Jennifer Carolan and Emma Brunskill.
+The class requires students to form teams and apply to participate in the class.
+This work builds on Danner's work with founders to intentionally find Product Market Fit.

 Danner received his Bachelor’s of Science in Electrical Engineering from Stanford University in 1988.
 He went on to receive his Master’s of Science from Stanford in Electrical Engineering in 1992 while working as a Software Engineer at Oracle Corporation.

 After receiving his bachelor's degree, Danner started his career as a Software Engineer at Tandem Computers, where he remained from June 1988 to June 1990.
 At Tandem, he built the front-end for Tandem’s design environment as well as CAD tools used by Tandem to make new computers.

 Following his tenure at Tandem, Danner worked as a Software Engineer at Oracle Corporation.
-After Oracle, Danner went on to work at Silicon Graphics, where he worked as a Software Engineer on Jim Clark's project to build the Nintendo64 and Time Warner fiber to the curb project (Full Service Network).
+After Oracle, Danner went on to work at Silicon Graphics, where he worked as a Software Engineer on Jim Clark's project to build the Nintendo 64 and Time Warner fiber to the curb project (Full Service Network).